About

 Lab social

 Our group emphasizes the importance of mentorship and training.
 Our primary objective is to ensure that our Ph.D. students graduate as leading experts in the fields of superconducting quantum devices and quantum materials.
-Additionally, we strive to provide our Ph.D. students with a broad skillset that prepares them for diverse career opportunities, including positions within the growing quantum industry and academic roles.
+Additionally, we strive to provide our Ph.D. students with a broad skillset that prepares them for many career opportunities, including positions within the growing quantum industry and academic roles.

 To achieve these objectives, we highly value a collaborative atmosphere and open discussions during regular meetings.
 Although we operate as a theoretical research group, we have established and close ties with leading experimental groups in our field (see the list of our friends and collaborators below).
 These collaborations allow us to immerse ourselves in impactful research topics with the potential of near-term experimental realizations.